perillaroc/porter/README.md

 > Porter is perillaroc-data-converter

-A simple GrADS binary data tool for processing and trancoding.
+A simple NWPC data tool for processing and trancoding.

 It is currently supported to convert GrADS binary data to [MICAPS](http://www.micaps.cn) type 4 data.